 There is no better ice-breaker than that of guests guessing who one and the other is.
 Will I be giving my age away if I said that in my circles, most guests can’t help but gravitate to the eighties?

 A twist on the television dinner party theme, an A-list celebrity gathering sets the tone for a swanky dinner party.
 Once again, I often get repeat visits.
 Mostly from ‘Elvis Presley’, who never passes up on an opportunity to serenade us.
 The cuisines?
 Just some of the finest, of course.
-So caviar, sushi, and many of those dishes whose names neither of us can pronounce.
-We like to keep things pretentious, but in an ironic way, of course…

 Okay, so this would have to be a Friday night dinner party.
 Nobody is going to work the next day.
 Your bodies can’t recover as quickly as they did, back in the uni days.

-Persian: Arabian nights
+13. Persian: Arabian Nights